tedslittlerobot/enum/readme.md

 [![Build Status](https://travis-ci.com/tedslittlerobot/enum.svg?branch=master)](https://travis-ci.com/tedslittlerobot/enum)

+## Deprecated

+** This package is deprecated as PHP 8.1 will support a native / primitive enum type, and solves 90% of the problems this package was meant to solve. **

+The source code will stay up here indefinitely, for anyone already using this library.

+## Introduction

 A raw PHP Enum / Flags library.
 Heavily based on [myclabs/php-enum](https://github.com/myclabs/php-enum) (I did not fork, as I made some subtle changes to the core classes).

 With support for Laravel (and Nova).